jax-ml/jax/docs/multi_process.md

 {func}`jax.make_array_from_single_device_arrays` is the most general way to build a process-spanning array.
-It's often used after performing {func}`jax.device_put`s to send to each device its required data.
-It is the most low-level, since all data movement is performed manually (via e.g.
+It's often used after performing {func}`jax.device_put`s to send each device its required data.
+This is the lowest-level option, since all data movement is performed manually (via e.g.
 {func}`jax.device_put`).
 Here's an example:

 ```python